schappim/mBot-Gitbook/demonstration-of-mblockly.md

 #### The Colour Show example

 Tap on "Colour Show" and have a look at it.
-If this example is not available in the list of programs, that's ok.
-You can assemble it yourself by finding the right blocks inside the various submenus and connecting them together, as you can see in image 2.3.12.
+If this example is not available in the list of programs, that's OK.
+You can assemble it yourself by finding the right blocks inside the various submenus and connecting them together, as you can see in image 2.8.13.

 ![](/assets/88ea9406-0534-4aac-9872-765dcc62fce3.jpeg)

 \[Image 2.8.13: The "Colour Show" program\]

 In this example there is a loop block, called "repeat forever" \(block 1\).
 Anything you put inside this block will do exactly that, repeat for ever.
 In the repeat forever block, the first thing that happens is to turn both onboard RGB LEDs to red \(block 2\) and then to wait for a particular amount of time \(block 3\).
-The "wait" block requires a numerical value \(or variable and we I’ll talk about variables in an upcoming chapter\).
+The "wait" block requires a numerical value \(or variable and I’ll talk about variables in an upcoming chapter\).
 To provide a number, simply tap on the existing number of the "wait" block.
-This will bring up a key pad.
+This will bring up a keypad.

-The problem here is that the keypad provided input a number only allows whole numbers, known as integers to be entered.
+The problem here is that the keypad only allows whole numbers, known as integers, to be entered.
 If you need to introduce a smaller wait, say for 0.25 seconds, you can’t do it, since there’s no decimal point on the keypad.
 This is inconvenient, but there is a workaround.

 We can click on the "Math" tab and take from there some mathematical function, like the division block in the program, and place it inside the wait block.
 Type "1" in the first numerical parameter of the arithmetic function block, select division for the function type, and type "5" for the second numerical parameter.
 This gives "0.25" for the wait time, which is what we want here.